-- State Trade by Country of Origin and Destination
+State Trade by Country of Origin and Destination

-Tracking agricultural export products back to their original source of production are not widely available.
-Recording the State of production for exported farm products is also difficult due to the lack of documentation or specific source information for processed products or mixed shipments.
+Data necessary to directly track agricultural export products back to their original source of production are not widely available.
+Recording the State of production for exported farm products would be difficult due to the lack of documentation or specific source information for processed products or mixed shipments.
 A large portion of U.S. agricultural commodities—such as grains and soybeans—are produced in inland States such as Iowa, Nebraska, and Kansas.
-These bulk commodities are typically sold first to a local elevator, which may then sell them to a larger elevator where they are mixed with similar commodities from other States and transported to a seaport or border crossing.
+These bulk commodities are typically sold first to a local elevator, which may mix and sell them to various larger elevators where they may comingle with similar commodities from other States before arriving at the port of export.
 Tracking the source State is even more complicated for processed agricultural products.
 Processors and manufacturers may use raw materials from several States, and final processed products may undergo multiple processing steps in different States before reaching the port to be shipped internationally.
-Instead of tracing commodities or products back to their original State of production, it is more feasible to allocate exports by production shares—whether based on volume or value.
+Instead of tracing commodities or products back to their original State of production, it is more feasible to estimate exports via shares of production value.

 For commodity groups, which include processed products, value-added from processing can inflate the estimated export value for that commodity group since corresponding farm receipts do not account for processing costs.
 As such, the sum of estimated exports for a group of commodities may exceed a commodity group’s estimated export value.
 To ensure consistency with actual U.S. agricultural export values, the sum of all States’ export estimates is calibrated to equal the actual U.S. export values for each commodity and commodity group.